 Other great ways to support us include dropping us a line or participating in the discussions on our Website.
 Good or bad, we would love to hear from you, as it really helps to keep us going!

 While we certainly have a passion for and focus on classic videogames, we believe in looking at such a deep subject holistically.
 "Videogames" don't involve any one type of technology or focus and is simply not an either/or proposition.
 Gaming can involve computers, handhelds, cell phones, whatever, and cater to people of all ages and interests.
 In fact, there are times when we might talk about general topics like technology, science or philosophy, as just a few examples, with seemingly little regard for what someone else typically might expect from us.
 Rest assured, there's a reason why we cover what we do and feel confident that since we don't believe in having limitations, our readers shouldn't be subjected to them either.

-We keep the old Website, which officially ceased new operations on May 23, 2006, running in an inactive, but accessible state, for archival purposes and as a promise to our long-time members to keep, among other things, all of their forum posts available, some of which included reviews and invaluable contemporary perspectives.
+We keep the old Website, which officially ceased new operations on May 23, 2006, running in an inactive, but accessible state (though the database is presently borked, so right now there is just this partially accessible archived version), for archival purposes and as a promise to our long-time members to keep, among other things, all of their forum posts available, some of which included reviews and invaluable contemporary perspectives.
 This is just one of many ways that Armchair Arcade differentiates itself from other entities--we really do care about our readership and the time you invest in our Website.

 In roughly Armchair Arcade's first year or so of existence, we put out regular "issues", much like any other Web-based magazine.
 There were seven total issues, which you can find on the old, defunct Website, here, for Issue 7, and here, for the six prior issues.
 Due to changes in Web standards, some of the formatting now is not the same as it was originally meant to be.
 Further, we have converted these issues to our current Website's template, with varying degrees of success, here.